emuehlstein/dmrconfig_dm32/dm32_reference/channel_layout.md

 ## Frequency encoding

+**ACTUAL IMPLEMENTATION BASED ON V-FRAME DISCOVERY:**

+- Channel records are 48-byte (0x30) structures starting at v-frame discovered address
+- Channel names are at offset +0x1B from record start (null-terminated ASCII)
-- RX frequency: 4-byte little-endian BCD at 0x10..0x13.
+- RX frequency: 4 bytes at offset +0x1C from record start
-- TX frequency: 4-byte little-endian BCD at 0x14..0x17.
+- TX frequency: 4 bytes at offset +0x20 from record start

-- Each nibble is a decimal digit; interpret the bytes as a little-endian integer whose least-significant digit is in bits 3..0 of byte 0.
-The resulting integer is measured in 10 Hz units (divide by 100 000 to obtain MHz).
+**Frequency Format:**

+- Each frequency is 4 bytes stored in **reverse byte order** (big-endian-like for BCD)
+- Each byte contains 2 BCD nibbles (4-bit decimal digits)
+- Example: bytes `[0x75, 0x25, 0x46, 0x00]` -> reverse to `[0x00, 0x46, 0x25, 0x75]` -> nibbles `[0,0,4,6,2,5,7,5]` -> "00462575" -> 462.575 MHz
+- TX frequencies may have 0x04 in the last byte instead of 0x00, creating extra leading digits that must be stripped (e.g., "04462575" -> "462575")
+- Final value represents frequency in kHz; divide by 1000 to get MHz
+- For simplex channels, TX equals RX; for repeaters, TX may differ from RX

+**Validation:**

+- All 32 channel names match CSV export exactly
+- All frequencies decode correctly using this BCD reverse-byte method
-- TX and RX use the same encoding.
-Factory data shows them equal for simplex channels; repeaters use different TX values, matching the CSV export.
+- Factory data shows simplex channels with TX = RX, repeater channels with appropriate offsets
-- The values are trustworthy; no secondary float representation is required.

 ## Parameter block